puppetlabs/design-system/packages/design-system-website/foundations/Design.md

 - 16px between discrete elements in a row or column (eg. legend items in a chart)
 - 16px gutter between content containers or cards

----

-# Making updates
+## Making updates

-When updating symbols and styles within sketch be aware that removing layers will adversely affect downstream users.
+When updating symbols and styles, be aware that removing layers will adversely affect downstream users.
 For instance if you need to change an existing text layer, do not delete it or replace it with a new layer.
 This breaks the connection to instances of that symbol in other files.
 Instead manipulate and adjust the existing layer to meet your needs.
 The same holds true for nested symbols, vector shapes, etc.

 - Do not delete existing layers
 - Use the replace function to swap out nested symbols